- Certificate of Appropriateness application packet (2018) (pdf)

 - Signs no longer require a CofA, but go through standard sign permit review under the standards for Special Areas.

-- “Ordinary repairs and maintenance” (see Section 46-5: Definitions)
+- “Ordinary repairs and maintenance” (see Part III Section 1-50: Definitions)

 Simple repairs do not require a CofA, provided that the materials, design and application are unchanged.
 For example, replacing siding with the same material, installation pattern and paint color would not require a CofA, but using a different type of siding or painting it a different color would.

-If you are unsure whether the work you have planned requires a CofA, contact Senior Planner Joelle Jordan at 512-218-5422.
+If you are unsure whether the work you have planned requires a CofA, contact Principal Planner Joelle Jordan at 512-218-5422.

 The first step in applying for a CofA is to contact PDS staff for information about scheduling and what materials (paint samples etc.) to include with an application.
 Staff will also determine whether the project may qualify for a shorter administrative review process instead of standard review by the Historic Preservation Commission.
 There is no application fee.